KumoCorp/kumomta/docs/general/about.md

 In syntax descriptions, square brackets (“\[” and “\]”) indicate optional words or clauses.
 For example, in the following statement, --user is optional:

 **`kumod`**_`--policy simple-policy.lua [--user] someuser`_

-Commands for setting shell variables are shown using Bourne shell syntax.
-For example, the sequence to set the CC environment variable and run the configure command looks like this in Bourne shell syntax:

-\$> CC=gcc ./configure